snocorp/confirm-with-bs-modal/README.md

 # confirm-with-reveal

-Replacement for window.confirm() using the Reveal modal popup plugin from ZURB Foundation.
+Replacement for window.confirm() using the Bootstrap modal popup plugin.

 For maximum **“are you really, really sure”** protection, the user can optionally be prompted to type out a word or phrase to enable the button to proceed.

-Requires [jQuery](http://jquery.com/), as well as ZURB’s [Reveal](http://foundation.zurb.com/docs/components/reveal.html) plugin.
+Requires [jQuery](http://jquery.com/), as well as [Bootstrap](http://getbootstrap.com/javascript/#modals) plugin.

 Integrates with the Rails [jQuery UJS adapter](https://github.com/indirect/jquery-rails) if the latter has been included, by overwriting `$.rails.allowAction`.
 Simple use of `confirm: "Are you sure?"` in the `link_to` helper will use the standard `window.confirm()` prompt; see CoffeeScript source for full usage details.

 ## Example

-See [the project page](http://agoragames.github.io/confirm-with-reveal/) for a demo.
+See [the project page](http://snocorp.github.io/confirm-with-bs-modal/) for a demo.

 ## Basic usage